What Is an Empath?

 This awareness helps to unravel what you are feeling when a wave of emotion washes over you.
 If it is your emotion, take responsibility for handling what needs to be handled.
 Cry if need be.
 Apologize.
 Forgive.
 Express your needs.
 Grieve.
 Make some changes.
 Break up.
 Heal the rift.
 Identify what the emotion is showing you.

-If nothing has happened in your life to cause the emotions, if there is not a triggering event or experience, they are probably not yours.
+If nothing has happened in your life to cause the emotion—if there is not a triggering event or experience—the feelings are probably not yours.
 Simply understanding that can make processing the emotions easier.
-And knowing this offers you the choice —to process the emotions, release the emotions, or determine if another action needs to take place.
+And knowing this offers you the choice: to process the emotions, release the emotions, or determine if another action needs to take place.

-There may not be anything that needs to be done.
-In which case, simply be aware and breathe as the emotions pass through.
-If you can identify the person that the emotions actually belong to, you can use the information to offer guidance or compassion.
+There may not be anything that needs to be done—in which case, simply be aware and breathe as the emotions pass through.
+If you can identify the person to whom the emotions actually belong, you can use the information to offer guidance or compassion.
 If the emotion is coming from a loved one or housemate, you can use that wisdom to heighten your sensitivity to their needs.
-If it is collective emotion it may well be that as you process these feelings, meditate or pray for the planet, that you vicariously ease the pain or tension in others.
+If it is collective emotion, it may well be that, as you process these feelings, meditate, or pray for the planet, you vicariously ease the pain or tension in others.

-But, before you jump into caretaking of the other people, trying to solve their problems or intervening, assess the situation.
+But, before you jump into caretaking of other people and trying to solve their problems or intervening, assess the situation.
 You don’t want your empathy to move you toward codependency while leading other people away from personal responsibility.